Skip to Content

 Curry Sauce

 All of the authentic British Indian restaurant (BIR) recipes on my blog call for a base curry sauce.
-Here’s my recipe.
-Once this is made, you will be able to make this chicken madras curry in about ten minutes.
+Here’s my authentic curry house style recipe.
+You could also try this multi cooker base .
+If you don’t have a lot of time, try this 20 minute base sauce recipe.
+Once the. base sauce is made, you will be able to make this chicken madras curry in about ten minutes.

 PRE-COOKED CHICKEN